-Spirit Dog Figure, Holik Village, Yangoru / Boiken Area East Sepik Province , PNG
+Spirit Dog Figure, Yangoru / Boiken Area East Sepik Province , PNG

 |Size||Height: 90.4 cm|

-This important Cult House Spirit Figure was photographed insitu by Douglas Newton ( Former Curator of Oceanic Art at The MET NY) on August 8, 1970, the photo was published in “Oceanic Art by Kaeppler, Kaufmann & Newton 1990 Page 573
+This important Cult House Spirit Figure was photographed insitu at Holik Village by Douglas Newton (Former Curator of Oceanic Art at The Metropolitan Museum of Art in New York) on August 8, 1970, the photo was published in “Oceanic Art by Kaeppler, Kaufmann & Newton 1990 Page 573.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.